Learn Python with Talk Python's 270 hours of courses

 58:51 Right.

-58:51 So there's a lot to nuance as well.
+58:51 So there's a lot of nuance as well.

 58:53 Right.

-58:54 There is absolutely.
+58:54 There is.

 58:55 All right.

-58:55 Well, quick, two final questions before you get out of here.
+58:55 Well, quick two final questions before you get out of here.

-59:16 So I stuck with vim and I do everything.
+59:16 So I stuck with Vim and I do everything.

-59:19 It's just the setup, right.
+59:19 It's just a setup, right?

-59:21 With all the plugins and shortcuts and it makes me fast.
+59:20 With all the plugins and shortcuts.

-59:25 And then muscle memory.
+59:25 And the muscle memory.

 59:26 Yeah.

-59:27 It's one of those things where, you know, you could change to something potentially, but how long are you going to be in a degraded state of working before you gain enough experience and will it actually be that much better?
+59:27 It's one of those things where, you know, you could change to something potentially, but how long are you going to be in a degraded state of working before you gain enough experience?

-59:38 You know, it's, there's a lot to it.
+59:38 You know, there's a lot to it, right?

 59:45 Yeah.